palo-it-hk/palo-next-turbo-demo/README.md

 [App fails to build with Turbopack loader](https://github.com/vercel/next.js/issues/48140)

 To use SVGR without turbopack, follow the install steps above and run `yarn next dev`.

+## Middleware
+Middleware will be invoked for every route in your project by default but can be configured from specific paths.  `middleware.ts` must be placed in the root folder.